 Students have the option of purchasing hot lunches or bringing a lunch from home.
 A monthly menu is placed on the calendar and lunch is provided by Chris' Pancake and Dining.

-Students have the option to purchase or bring their lunch.
 Parents are asked to pack a balanced substantial lunch for their children.
 Snack food should not be the only food that a child has for lunch.

 No soda or carbonated drinks and no glass containers of any type are permitted at lunch.
 Students may use the water fountain or bring a drink from home.
-Students may purchase milk at the beginning of the school year.
-They will have the choice of white or chocolate milk.
-The beverage fee is \$25.00 for the year per student.